-The Unattended Metric is useful to help agents that may be cherry picking tickets.
-I.e., Opening a ticket and looking at it but taking no actual action such as submitting a comment, assigning the ticket, or changing the status.
+The Unattended Metric is useful to help agents that may be cherry-picking tickets.
+I.e., Opening a ticket and looking at it but taking no actual action such as submitting a comment, assigning the ticket to another agent/group, or changing the status.

 Downfalls of Unattended Tickets

-there is also a chance this metric doesn't accurately reflect tickets that are truly due to cherry picking.
+There is also a chance that this metric doesn't accurately reflect tickets that are truly due to cherry-picking.
 For example, an agent may be looking at historical tickets to gain context on a customer issue, and in this case, they wouldn't be submitting an update on the ticket but it would still be counted as an Unattended Ticket.
 For this reason, many people prefer to use the Unattended Unassigned Tickets metric since it counts only tickets which are not assigned to an agent.